Vocational Education and Training in Schools

 Students completing the Certificate II in Health Support Services will be required to attend weekly vocational classes away from school (one day per week for two terms), and weekly homework tasks.

-Those who pursue the Certificate III Gap Program in Health Services Assistance will continue weekly vocational classes (one day per week for an additional term), weekly homework tasks and a two day Health Experience towards the end of the program, during school holidays.
+Those who pursue the Certificate III in Health Services Assistance Gap Program will continue weekly vocational classes (one day per week for an additional term), weekly homework tasks and a one-day Health Experience towards the end of the program, during school holidays.

 - Grace Lutheran College